grpc/proposal/A14-channelz.md

 hierarchical model.
 There is no need for load balancing or name resolution.
 Each "subchannel" is tied to a single socket, so the subchannel and socket are flattened into just the socket.
-Also, there are traditionally very few servers running in a given process, and thus don’t need a more complex model to express their structure.
+Also, there are traditionally very few servers running in a given process, and thus don't need a more complex model to express their structure.

 A server is an entry point for RPCs to be handled by a set of services.
 The